xRetry/ros2-esp32-interface/README.md

 This program is intended to be run on an ESP32 microcontroller.
 On the ROS2 side, an Micro-ROS Agent has to be running to make the Microcontroller visible to the ROS2 Ecosystem.
-The communication between Program and Agent is possible either via Wifi (UDP) or Serial connection (USB).
+The communiaton between Program and Agent is possible either via Wifi (UDP) or Serial connection (USB).

 <img src="https://drive.google.com/uc?export=view&id=19eBBOYYDD7vcoYiBOruf9suX36mbpyZK" height="500">